-The Planning Director recommends APPROVAL of Alternative Compliance AC-19006 for Section 4.7, Buffering Incompatible Uses, for Bufferyard 2 along the northern property line, adjacent to an existing church; for Bufferyard 5 along the southwestern property line, adjacent to an existing commercial office; and for Section 4.10, Street Trees Along Private Streets, along Buzz Aldrin Lane, of the 2010 Prince George's County Landscape Manual, subject to one condition, which has been included in the Recommendation section of this report.
+The Planning Board approved Alternative Compliance AC-19006 for Section 4.7, Buffering Incompatible Uses, for Bufferyard 2 along the northern property line, adjacent to an existing church; for Bufferyard 5 along the southwestern property line, adjacent to an existing commercial office; and for Section 4.10, Street Trees Along Private Streets, along Buzz Aldrin Lane, of the 2010 Prince George's County Landscape Manual, subject to one condition.

-- 12. Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: The property is subject to the provisions of the Woodland and Wildlife Habitat Conservation Ordinance (WCO) because it has previously approved TCPs.
-The TCP2 was submitted with this DSP. - a.
+2. Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: The property is subject to the provisions of the Woodland and Wildlife Habitat Conservation Ordinance (WCO) because it has previously approved TCPs.
+The TCP2 was submitted with this DSP.

+a.
 Natural Resources Inventory NRI-076-06-02 was submitted with the application.
 There is a PMA comprised of streams and wetlands, including their associated buffers, and floodplain.
 The forest stand delineation indicates the presence of two forest stands within Phase 2 of the project and four forest stands on the remainder of the property.
-The TCP2 indicates that the site has 27.67 acres of gross tract woodland and six specimen trees. - b.
+The TCP2 indicates that the site has 27.67 acres of gross tract woodland and six specimen trees.

+b.
 TCP2-156-03-11, as submitted, shows a woodland conservation threshold of 12.12 acres and a woodland conservation requirement of 22.38 acres.
-The worksheet on the plan accurately reflects the requirements for the current phase; however, the phases shown on the remainder of the worksheet have an error for the cumulative woodland conservation requirement.
-Staff calculates the cumulative requirement of 23.29 acres.
+The worksheet on the plan accurately reflects the requirements for the current phase; however, the phases shown on the remainder of the worksheet have an error for the cumulative woodland conservation requirement which is a cumulative requirement of 23.29 acres.
 The woodland conservation worksheet must be updated to accurately reflect the site's requirement.
 The worksheet also needs to be updated to include the phase numbers for each phase of the worksheet, to type-in the correct TCP1 number associated with the case (TCP1-003-02-07), and to remove the rows for cumulative woodland conservation required and cumulative amount provided, as these are not part of the standard woodland conservation worksheet.

 Because permits have been issued for several phases of the overall project, off-site woodland conservation requirements have previously been met for the developed phases.
 The current Phase 2 woodland conservation requirement is shown to be met with a combination of on-site preservation and off-site mitigation, in accordance with previous versions of the plan.
-The plan requires technical changes to be in conformance with the WCO, and the appropriate conditions have been included in the Recommendation section of this report.
+The plan requires technical changes to be in conformance with the WCO, and the appropriate conditions have been included.